Imagining Marfa

 Dutton, Montana

 I’ve never been to Texas.
 My wife has visited Texas a few times, her parents lived there decades ago, our daughter has a good friend outside Dallas, and I know someone who spends half the year somewhere in the state.
 I’ve only heard stories about it, or watched movies and television shows based there.
-I’ve seen a lot of images over the years too, horrifying and soothing, I’ve read articles about Austin, and I used to watch Austin City Limits frequently.
-When I see pictures of Marfa’s main streets though, it feels like a bunch of small Montana towns I know — Dutton, Havre, and Jordan — some with a few hundred people, and some with a couple of thousand.
+I’ve seen a lot of images over the years too, horrifying and soothing.
+I’ve read articles about Austin, and I used to watch Austin City Limits frequently.
+When I see pictures of Marfa’s main streets though, it feels like a bunch of small Montana towns I know — Dutton, Havre, and Big Timber — some with a few hundred people, and some with a couple of thousand.

 I was listening to a podcast and the show’s celebrity guest mentioned Marfa, Texas.
 He’d been there recently and spoke about how much it’s changed from when he visited a few decades ago.
 It’s become a remote outpost for artists and galleries, initiated by Donald Judd in the 1970’s, who moved in and shifted its energy.
 Even with that kind of contemporary change, I still wonder how anything can be sustained in towns that size.
 Then I remember that most small towns didn’t begin because of retail opportunities for the residents, or tourists like me, unless they have a Corn Palace, or a giant truck stop near the highway.
 They exist because it’s a place for the people who live nearby to drop off crops, buy propane, and replenish their water supply — they’re literal weigh stations.
 If you look to the edges of the towns, there’s usually a cluster of silos, and depending on the size, maybe even a few clusters of silos.
 Sometimes the smallest towns only include a hardware store, a small tavern, maybe a cafe, and a couple of gas pumps.
 If it’s larger, there might be a post office, a bank, a courthouse, a Chinese, or Mexican restaurant, with surprisingly great food, and an insurance agent who occupies a vacant storefront one day a week because they travel from town to town.